-I just check my schedule, like if that Sunday I want to go to an Indian Festival, so I'm not free that day, but I can take a little bit of chems the day before.
+I just check my schedule, like if that Sunday I want to go to an Indian Festival, so I'm not free

 I don't smoke, I don't vape.
 When I take chems, I don't drink.
 That's my rule.
 I have a very good health, and I can tell what my body needs or not, even with food.
-I feel like chems and alcohol are not a good match; it doesn't add to the effect, but I will feel tired the next day.
-And I hate feeling tired.
-I actually think the good way to do it is to not eat for the whole day, and start partying with the chemsex, not alcohol.
+I feel like chems and alcohol are not a good match; it doesn't add to the effect, and I will feel tired the next day.
+And I hate feeling tired. but I will feel tired the next day to do it is to not eat for the I actually think the good way to do it is to not eat for the whole day, and start partying with the chemsex, not alcohol.